kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 #### Remarks on Interceptors

-- Other interceptors should insert themselves into the `.spec.evictionInterceptors` according to their own needs.
+- Other interceptors should insert themselves into the `.spec.evictionResponders` according to their own needs.
 Lower index interceptors are selected first by the eviction request controller.
 - The number of the interceptors is limited to 15 for the Pod and for the EvictionRequest.
 If there is a need for a larger number of interceptors, the current use case should be re-evaluated.